team-spectre/go-uuid/README.md

     | aa bb | cc dd | ee ff gg hh | ii jj | kk ll mm nn oo pp |
     +-------+-------+-------------+-------+-------------------+
 ```

+### Base-64 representation

+That's all well and good, but what if we don't want a BLOB?
+Suppose we require
+that our PRIMARY KEY be some string that can be copy-pasted from a terminal.
+What's a good textual representation for a UUID that uses this lexical byte
+order?

+Well, encoding binary data in a textual format is kind of a solved problem.
+Why not use base-64?
+It already provides a pure-ASCII encoding with only 33%
+blowup, much better than the 100+% blowup of the canonical UUID text format.
+And if we prepend some distinctive ASCII character from outside the base-64
+repertoire, such as "@", then we get a very quick way of determining which
+parser to use.
+So we move the bytes around to big-endian lexical order, then
+write a single "@", then write the base-64 representation of the lexical
+bytes.
+The length is implicit (a UUID is exactly 16 bytes), so we don't need
+any padding characters.

+Examples:

+    331a90da-9013-11e8-aad2-42010a800002 => @EeiQEzMakNqq0kIBCoAAAg
+    335984e8-9013-11e8-aad2-42010a800002 => @EeiQEzNZhOiq0kIBCoAAAg

+Result: 36 characters becomes 23, for a 56% savings, AND the new text format
+has the property that two temporally-ordered V1 UUIDs will sort correctly
+after text conversion.

+### Automatic inference of byte order

 As it turns out, there's *just* enough structure in a UUID that we can make an
 educated guess about which order a BLOB was serialized in: